NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 210 > 215
 - Grabbable Moves: JA, RA, 8A, 6A, 8B landing, SJX, S8X
+- 5B
+  - Is super cancellable
+  - Elbow hitbox removed
-- 5B is super cancellable; elbow hitbox removed; fist hitbox made larger on second active frame
+  - Fist hitbox made larger on second active frame
 - 5B(B) hitbox appears and disappears one frame later
 - 5BBBB(B) has more lift
+- 5BBBBB(B)
-- 5BBBBB(B) appears one frame sooner and disappears 3 frames sooner, bounces closer
+  - Appears one frame sooner and disappears 3 frames sooner
+  - Bounces closer
 - 6B hand hitbox does not appear on the first frame
 - 6B(B) slightly more lift
 - 6BB(B) changed to be 5BBB(B) with A follow up only